ConnectingElement/ce-csjs/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.8 =
+* Moved the mailing list ID to be a form setting so that the plugin can send to multiple mailing lists

 = 1.0.7 =
 * Update the plugin to be compatible with the latest Ninja Forms version